eweix/drafts/content/notes/2d1_cloning.md

 You may have already guessed that [[notes/2d1a_cloning-is-the-bottleneck-of-synthetic-biology|cloning is the bottleneck of synthetic biology]].

-[^sheep]: Dolly the sheep was the first animal ever successfully cloned from an adult cell.
+[^1]: Dolly the sheep was the first animal ever successfully cloned from an adult cell.
 She was not the first animal to be cloned, but is certainly one of the most well-known.
 [Wikipedia](https://en.wikipedia.org/wiki/Dolly_(sheep)).